 But you can achieve the same effect with automation.

 Mail Merge can churn out up to 200 emails at once, giving you the ability to create and schedule Gmail campaigns in under 20 minutes.

-That’s a write-send rate of 10 emails every 60 seconds.
-Watch out, record-breaking speed typers.
-We’re comin’ for ya.
+You’re looking at a rate of 1 email written and sent every 6 seconds.
+Watch out, record-holding speed typers…we’re comin’ for ya.